syntaxia-baas/syntaxia-open-stack/README.md

 npm install

 # Run below command at root, it builds entire mono repo (shared packages, FE & BE)
+# building the entire mono repo is required in order to run
 turbo run build

 # Run below command at root, it runs the both frontend and backend apps together